We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 You’ll want to avoid the more fashion-oriented Croc models, which may lack the cushioning and support of the classic model.

-When it comes to choosing a shoe for plantar fasciitis, your best bet is to talk with a specialist — either a podiatrist or a physical therapist — and try on a lot of different styles.
+When it comes to choosing the best shoes for plantar fasciitis, a good first step would be to speak with a specialist — either a podiatrist or a physical therapist.
+The second step?
+Try on a lot of different shoes.

-You want to find a shoe that combines arch support, midsole stability, and cushioning.
-You’ll be able to find these features in a variety of sneakers, oxfords, slip-ons, and clogs and even some sandals.
+Use this article as a guide.
+You want a shoe that combines arch support, midsole stability, and cushioning, especially in the heel.
+You’ll be able to find these features in a variety of supportive sandals, sneakers, oxfords, slip-ons, and clogs.